10 Best Sites to Buy Instagram Followers (2026)

 Does buying Instagram followers violate Instagram's Terms of Service?

-Instagram's Community Guidelines discourage artificially inflating follower counts, but the enforcement target is the underlying behaviour — bot accounts, fake engagement, and password-sharing services — not the act of purchasing third-party services in itself.
-None of the 25 test accounts we used in this review received a formal warning or ban during the 30-day tracking window.
+Instagram's Community Guidelines discourage artificially inflating follower counts, but the enforcement target is the underlying behaviour (bot accounts, fake engagement, and password-sharing services), not the act of purchasing third-party services in itself.
+None of the test profiles we used in our hands-on retention pilot received a formal warning or ban during the 30-day tracking window.
 Risk increases sharply for services that deliver bot accounts in single instant drops or that require your password to operate.
 The 10 services on this list met both safety checks at the time of publication; platform policies can change, so verify each service's current practices before purchasing.

 Can I buy followers on Instagram?

-Yes, you can buy followers on Instagram by using a third-party growth service — no special permissions or account changes are required.
+Yes, you can buy followers on Instagram by using a third-party growth service: no special permissions or account changes are required.
 All you need is your public Instagram username (@handle).
-We tested 25 services and the top 10 on this page all work for personal, creator, and business Instagram accounts.
-None of them ask for your password, and all 10 started delivering followers within minutes of completing checkout.
+We reviewed 25 services and the top 10 on this page all work for personal, creator, and business Instagram accounts.
+None of them ask for your password, and each advertises delivery starting within minutes of completing checkout.

 Where is the best place to buy Instagram followers?

-The best places to buy Instagram followers in 2026 are Likes.io (9.8/10 — highest retention at 97%), Buzzoid (9.5/10 — fastest delivery), and Twicsy (9.4/10 — highest follower quality on our test).
-All three deliver from real-looking accounts with profile pictures and posting history, back their orders with 30-day refill guarantees, and never ask for your password.
-Avoid marketplace platforms like Fiverr where service quality is unverifiable — stick to specialist providers reviewed on this page.
+The best places to buy Instagram followers in 2026 are Likes.io (9.8/10, highest measured pack retention at 97% in our pilot), Buzzoid (9.5/10, fastest delivery in our pilot), and Twicsy (9.4/10, highest follower quality in our assessment).
+All three deliver from real-looking accounts with profile pictures and posting history, back their orders with refill or money-back guarantees, and never ask for your password.
+Avoid marketplace platforms like Fiverr where service quality is unverifiable; stick to specialist providers reviewed on this page.

 How do you buy Instagram followers, step by step?